boundtotheearth/tp/docs/UserGuide.md

 Example: `start 2`

-Result: Starts a timer for the second project or task in the displayed list.
+Result: Starts a timer for the second item in the displayed list.

 #### Stopping a Timer for a Project: `stop`

 Format: `stop ID`

-* Stops a running timer for the project or task at the specified `ID`.
+* Stops a running timer for the item at the specified `ID`.

 * A timer can only be stopped if there is one already running.

-* You can refer to [`ID` Term](#id-term) for more information.
+* You can refer to [Index Term](#index-term) for more information.

 Example: `stop 2`

-Result: Stops the timer for the second project or task in the displayed list.
+Result: Stops the timer for the second item in the displayed list.

 #### Active Timers Panel